 Amazon EMR supports the following methods for working with Hive.
 Troubleshooting steps differ depending on which method you use:

-Hive logs are stored in the following directories on the master node of the Amazon EMR cluster.
-For more information, see View Log Files.
+Hive logs are stored in the following directories on the cluster's master node.
+For more information, see View log files on the master node.

 All query-related errors are logged in the /mnt/var/log/hive/user/ directory.
-For example, if you run queries from the Hive shell as hadoop (the default user), errors from any queries that you run are logged in the following directory:
+For example, if you run queries from the Hive shell as hadoop (the default user), query errors are logged in the following directory:

-If you run queries from the Hive shell as root (sudo), check the following log for query-related errors:
+If you run queries from the Hive shell as root (sudo), check the following log for query errors:

 Hue, JDBC, or ODBC

 HiveServer2 allows clients such as Beeline or SQL Workbench/J to run queries against Hive.
-For more information, see HiveServer2 Overview on the Apache Hive website.
+For more information, see HiveServer2 overview on the Hive website.
 If you have trouble connecting to Hive from clients using JDBC or ODBC drivers, check for errors in the hive-server2 logs:

-The hive-server2 logs can also be used to troubleshoot service-related problems such as slow queries, HiveServer2 start failures, query submission issues, and so on.
+You can also use the hive-server2 logs to troubleshoot service-related problems such as slow queries, HiveServer2 start failures, query submission issues, and so on.